miguelmota/miguelmota.github.io/blog/_posts/2016-04-22-getting-started-with-rxjs.md

 Hello World
 ```

-## from
+### from

-The [`from`](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/api/core/operators/from.md) method creates Observables from array, array-like, or iterables such as Map, Set, or String.
+The [`from`](http://reactivex.io/rxjs/class/es6/Observable.js~Observable.html) method creates an Observable sequence from arrays, array-like objects, or iterables such as Map, Set, or String.

 ```javascript
 const set = new Set([1, 2, 3])